barcek/sprk/README.md

 Most notably, the tool has a `state` attribute which takes a dictionary.
 This can be supplemented or updated in the form of a dictionary returned by any resource instance's `call` function, allowing values to be stored and used in later tasks.

+### Content variables

 String values in the source file can be provided with top-level values from tool state dynamically by use of the state variable identifier `{STATE:key}`, where 'key' is the top-level key in the `state` attribute.
 The entire identifier is replaced with the given value if it exists or a failure message otherwise.

+Three other variables are defined for use in generating the help page and two of these - `BLANK` for an empty string and `USING` for the current tool - can be applied as is in other contexts.

+A new variable can be created by adding a corresponding dictionary to the `values` dictionary in the tool `vars` attribute.
+The `string` property is the value to be sought in the content and the `source` property can be either:

+- a string value with which the variable identifier is to be replaced;
+- a function, the return value of which is used to replace the variable identifier;
+- the key for a property of a top-level state value in which a string or a function for replacement can be found.

+The delimiters used in handling variables are set in the `delims` dictionary and can be changed as preferred.

 ## Inserting templates